 G/F, Worldwide Commercial Building, 34 Wyndham Street, Central

 If you’re looking for something unique this month, be sure to check out JIA Group’s new pop-up dining series “The Pass”.
 Held every Saturday night for eight weeks, The Pass kicks off on September 9th with Chef Josh Hartland of Mak Mak.
 Each Saturday evening a featured chef from one of the JIA Group restaurants will be curating a menu filled with delightful dishes of their own choosing, paired alongside free-flowing beverages.
 Purchase your tickets here ASAP, as some dinners are already sold out.

 Price point: $$$$

 1 Duddell Street, Central

 Ying Jee Club is serving up an array of classic Cantonese dishes with a twist by Chef Siu Hin Chi (formerly of Duddell’s).
 Whether you’re after a low-key dinner, a dim sum date, or are looking to celebrate a special occasion in one of their private dining rooms, Ying Jee Club has you covered.
 Although not exactly wallet-friendly, we’re impressed that they offer a vegetarian tasting menu (HK$680) – something that isn’t exactly easy to find here in Hong Kong.

 Shop G05, Nexxus Building, 41 Connaught Road, Central

 What’s New: Drinks

-thisgirlabroad is a Canadian expat who found herself packing her life up in the Great White North to move to a city filled with skyscrapers, dim sum, and 7-Eleven’s.
-She’s been living, loving, and eating her way through Hong Kong for the past four years without any plans to slow down.
-Between working full time, managing her blog, and freelance writing, you’ll likely find her with a strong cup of coffee in one hand and a jar of crunchy peanut butter in the other.
+thisgirlabroad is a Canadian expat who packed her life up in the Great White North to move to a city filled with skyscrapers, dim sum, and 7-Eleven’s.
+She’s been living, working, and eating her way through Hong Kong for the past six years with no plans to slow down.
+Between working full time and managing her blog, you’ll likely find her with a flat white in one hand and a jar of peanut butter in the other.